jankampherbeek/enigma-ar/docs/Developers-Manual.md

 ### Black Lights Astrology: hypothetical planets

 Black Lights Astrology is a system based on the astrology of Dom Neroman, Jean Carteret, and George Bode.
 Jean Carteret introduced two hypothetical planets: Persephone and Vulcanus.
-There are no orbital elements known, only a short ephemeris with yearly positions.
+There are no orbital elements known, only a short ephemeris with yearly points.
 You can find this ephemeris in: *De Nieuwe Planeten* by George Bode (Dutch, Amsterdam, 1981).
 The ephemeris shows a fully linear orbit for both hypothetical planets.
 Bode also mentions that an insecurity of 3 degrees should be taken into account.
 These bodies obviously do not adhere to the laws of Kepler and do not show retrogradation.
 That could be explained by considering them as non-material points.

-The calculation is based on the positions at Jan.
+The calculation is based on the points at Jan.
 1, 1900 0:00 .
 For Persephone, that is 2°00' Scorpio, for Vulcanus 15°42' Aries.

 The yearly speed for Persephone is exactly 1°00', for Vulcanus 0°33'.
 For the calculations.
 The ephemeris uses a calendar year, Enigma uses the mean length of a year instead.